Research

 The current technology is a chemical absorption method that uses an aqueous solution of amine molecules (e.g., primary amines are -NH2), in which CO2 molecules react with the amine molecules in the solution and are captured (Renew.
 Sustain.
 Energy Rev., 2022).
 When the CO2 is desorbed (or the solution is regenerated), thermal energy must be applied to break the chemical bonds formed between the CO2 and the amine molecules.
 However, the primary problem with the current technology is that it is also necessary to heat the solvent water, which makes up most of the weight of the liquid (sensible heat), and to input the additional large amount of thermal energy to turn the water into vapor (latent heat).
 Although improvements in absorbent solutions are currently being made (COURSE50, in Japanese), they are mainly based on efforts to reduce the heat of reaction between amine molecules and CO2 molecules, not on reducing the sensible and latent heat of water as a solvent.
 There is a limit to the approach of lowering the heat of reaction, because the reaction rate and heat of reaction are inversely related (COURSE50, in Japanese).
 Therefore, lowering the heat of reaction too much will result in an economically unacceptable equipment size due to the need to increase the contact time between the amine solution and flue gas, since liquid is generally a slow diffusion medium for gas molecules.

 In addition, aqueous solutions of amines are highly corrosive to metals and harmful to the ecosystem and human health (Renew.
 Sustain.
-Energy Rev., 2022), which increase, respectively, the cost for frequent maintenance inspections of equipment and replacement of amine solutions and cost for scrubber facilities to prevent the release of solute amine molecules into the environment.
+Energy Rev., 2022), which increases, respectively, the cost for frequent maintenance inspections of equipment and replacement of amine solutions and the cost for scrubber facilities to prevent the release of solute amine molecules into the environment.
 In other words, if we are aiming to lower the heat of reaction, dramatically reduce the energy input required in the regeneration process, and solve environmental problems, we need to stop using aqueous solutions.

 Therefore, the necessary improvements are (1) to avoid using water, which causes excess heat capacity (sensible & latent heat) and low gas diffusion coefficient, i.e., to make it solid, (2) to ensure high reaction rate by using porous solids rather than tight solids, and (3) not to use support materials that can cause excess heat capacity and weight.
 Among them, (2) is necessary to avoid the above-mentioned dilemma that reaction rate and reaction heat are in a trade-off relationship.
-If gas diffusion and reaction are faster in porous media, the heat of reaction, which consists a part of energy input required in the regeneration process, can be reduced without side effects.
+If gas diffusion and reaction are faster in porous media, the heat of reaction, which is a part of the energy input required in the regeneration process, can be reduced without side effects.

 Idea and aim

 Because COFs are organic solids, they must be kept below 200°C for long-term use in the presence of oxygen.
-This is much lower temperature than the temperatures used in the methods that use tight-lattice inorganic materials; this is because the gas diffusion coefficient (or mass transfer coefficient) of tight-lattice inorganic materials is small and hence such inorganic materials require use of high temperatures to ensure the reaction rate.
+This is a much lower temperature than the temperatures used in the methods that use tight-lattice inorganic materials; this is because the gas diffusion coefficient (or mass transfer coefficient) of tight-lattice inorganic materials is small, and hence such inorganic materials require the use of high temperatures to ensure the reaction rate.

 Development of innovative solid electrolytes for solid-state batteries